 Inappropriate educational environments can make things even worse.
 While one might think that a child with a high IQ would naturally do well in school, this isn’t always the case.
-In fact, some gifted children are never identified because they don’t fit the profile of a high achiever.
-Consider some of the challenges that gifted children and their parents face, along with potential solutions.
+In fact, some gifted children are never identified as such because they don’t fit the typical profile of a high achiever.

 Boredom, Acting Out, and Underachievement

 A gifted child may need only a cursory explanation of a concept before “getting it”.
 In other words, a gifted child may only need to be told once about a rule of grammar or mathematics and grasp the concept immediately.
 Instead of staring at the teacher blankly, a gifted child often grasps a concept and moves on quickly – to play, or to other subject matters.

 A typical student may need weeks of practice to learn the same thing that takes a gifted child seconds.
 This means that gifted students often feel unchallenged in typical classrooms.
 When a gifted child feels like the lessons being taught are too easy or unstimulating, he or she can respond in a number of ways.
 The child may quickly finish a worksheet and start reading a book; another student might begin talking to his friends; another might even refuse to do the work because the child feels that it’s beneath him or her.

 The teacher might then misunderstand this behavior and assume that it’s because the child doesn’t understand the materials and needs remedial help.
 Even worse, the teacher might think that the child is intentionally misbehaving and impose punishment.
 A gulf appears between the educator and the one being educated, leaving behind an unhappy scenario for both parties.